y-hatano-github/js-puyo/README.md

 # About code
 This code was salvaged from old PC.
 This code is quite old and difficult to read.
-I wonder why I ever wrote like this unreadable program...

 # How to play
 Key bindings